 A series of trails, boardwalks, viewpoints and boat trips allow you to get remarkably close to the action.
 Expect to get wet at some point – an essential part of the fun.

-Planning Tip: With border crossings conveniently close to the falls, it’s easy to see this stunning spectacle from both sides of the border in one visit.
-Note that US travelers need to obtain a visa before reaching the border to enter Brazil.
+Planning tip: With border crossings conveniently close to the falls, it’s easy to see this stunning spectacle from both sides in one visit.
+Check in advance whether you need a tourist visa for Brazil.

 3. Ride like a gaucho across the Pampas